 Claude Monet (1840 - 1926) was a French impressionist oil painter.
-As the founder of impressionism, Monet also created the key components and precursor to the modernism art movement.
+As the founder of impressionism, Monet also created the key components and precursor to the modernist art movement.

 Monet's life ambition was to document, through art, the French countryside and this consistently led him to painting the same scene many times over, as to capture the changing light and seasons.
 Amongst his best known paintings in these significant series is the haystacks and paintings of water lilies (particularly in his garden at his home in Giverny, France) where he painted some 250 oil paintings of water lilies.